DTLaboratory/dtlaboratory.github.io/index.md

 analytics tools like OpenTSDB, InfluxdB, Apache Spark, Grafana, Elastic Search, or accumulated in cloud Blob services like Azure Storage or AWS S3, etc...

-A foundational idea in DT Lab is that information from outside the DT Lab runtime is normalized into multiple time series before any DT processing.
+A foundational idea in DTLab is that information from outside the DTLab runtime is normalized into multiple time series before any DT processing.
 The arriving data is transformed into `name,datetime,value(double)` records before it is seen by a DT.
 The only context surviving data after it arrives is the